momentum-design/charts/README.md

 ### Prerequisites

 - Install [Node.js](https://nodejs.org/) which includes [Node Package Manager](https://docs.npmjs.com/getting-started).
-We recommend to use version 16.
+We recommend to use version 16 and above.

 ### Steps to Start